 Day 1: The NoDa Arts District

 NoDa is Charlotte’s popular arts district.
 The name stands for “North Davidson,” the street that makes up the heart of this bustling community.
-Stroll through the shops and galleries and then enjoy sweet and savory crepes and European dishes at Crepe Cellar Kitchen & Pub.
+Stroll through the shops and galleries and then enjoy woodfired pizzas and a fruit-forward beer at Salud Cerveceria.

-Afterward, enjoy local craft beers at Protagonist or Growlers Pourhouse, or bring your four-legged friend out with you to The Dog Bar.
+Afterward, enjoy more local craft beers at Protagonist or Growlers Pourhouse, or bring your four-legged friend out with you to The Dog Bar.
 For all the music-lovers, NoDa has two eclectic venues worth checking out, Evening Muse and Neighborhood Theatre.
 And if you’re lucky enough to come on a Sunday, you can head to NoDa Company Store for a free lunch.

 Day 2: Uptown Museums & Nightlife